 A note about my qualifications: it is common for counsellors to qualify after a two year diploma or foundation degree.
 I took this route, finishing my foundation degree with the University of Sunderland in 2013.
 I then continued with another University of Sunderland course designed to ‘top-up’ my qualification to a full Bachelor of Arts – hence, qualifying to work as a counsellor in 2013 but not completing my degree until a year later.
 I gained my BA with First Class Honours in summer 2014.
-I’ve since completed two Masters in psychology and psychological research methods, and began a PhD on the impact of interpersonal trauma on autistic people in September 2018.
+I’ve also since completed two Masters in psychology and research methods.

 When I’m not counselling I can be found charging around the countryside attempting to photograph unusual birds and butterflies, at the beach looking for new shiny stones to put in my family’s rock tumbler, or trying not to melt my eyebrows with my fire poi.

 2013 – present: Therapist in private practice.